melinda15/Pink_Team_2/README.md

-Hugo Xu
+Aaron Chan

-I learned that GitHub is a space you can easily store work.
+I learned that Github has a version control system.

-Melinda Yee

-Creating a repository on Github Desktop.